Rishabbh-Sahu/ignore_email_address_classifier/README.md

 - create virtual environment
 - install tensorflow==2.4
 - install requirements
-- Open **config.yaml** file and modify parameters as per your setup
+- Open **config.yaml** file and modify parameters as per your setup.
+This will also allow us to perform experiments and refer them back for comparison.

 #### Data source
 https://www.kaggle.com/wcukierski/enron-email-dataset - Post reviewing some random emails, created the label (important vs ignore) based on email-ids. for e.g. some keywords like noreply, unsubscribe, information etc. relates to marketing or emails from unknown sources at times hence falls under the category of ignore-emails.